 The aim with Year 5 and Year 6 boys who are starting cricket for the first time is to move them on as quickly and safely as possible to hardball cricket.
-The aim is not for these Year 5 and Year 6 'late starters' to stay playing softball – although we are working towards having the coaching resources to do this.
+The aim is not for these Year 5 and Year 6 'late starters' to stay playing softball.

 The first few sessions for Year 5 and Year 6 boys trying cricket for the first time will be free until we establish whether they are likely to make the step to hardball quickly enough.

-As a parent of a Year 5 or Year 6 boy, we would like you to ask yourself: "Does my child have the natural sporting ability and confidence to move quickly to hardball cricket?"
-If the honest answer is "yes, I think so", then we will do all we can to help them.
+As a parent of a Year 5 or Year 6 boy, we would like you to ask yourself: "Does my child have the natural sporting ability and confidence to make up for having come to the game late and to move quickly to hardball cricket?"
+If the answer is "yes, I think so", then we will do all we can to help them.

-If they are a Year 5 and Year 6 coming late to cricket because they have not enjoyed or been successful at other sports, then they may well struggle to make the transition to hardball quickly enough at Witney Mills.
+If they are a Year 5 and Year 6 coming late to cricket because they have not enjoyed or been successful at other sports, then they may well struggle to make the transition to hardball quickly enough.